Fleet logo

 • macOS: A dialog with the PIN will appear.
 Type the PIN into the device to unlock it.

-• Windows and Linux: The command to unlock the host will be queued and the host will unlock once it receives the command (no PIN needed).*
+• Windows, Linux, iOS and iPadOS: The command to unlock the host will be queued and the host will unlock once it receives the command (no PIN needed).*

-4. When you click Unlock, Windows and Linux hosts will be marked with an "Unlock pending" badge.
+4. When you click Unlock, Windows, Linux, iOS and iPadOS hosts will be marked with an "Unlock pending" badge.
 Once the host is unlocked and checks back in with Fleet, the "Unlock pending" badge will be removed. macOS hosts do not have an "Unlock pending" badge as they cannot be remotely unlocked (the PIN has to be typed into the device).

 Lock and wipe using fleetctl